Aryansh-S/USACO/README.md

 You do not need an IDE.
 Atom really does do the trick.
 As a plus, you can choose color themes to suit your style.
 Extensibility with Atom is amazing: you can use it on Windows and Linux as well, as long as you install GCC/G++ in a known path.

+Or go the repl.it route because it supports a better version of clang that does not run into these issues!

 # Topics
 What to learn for each division